 For practioners, I offer 1:1 IFS coaching sessions so you can build on the work you've already done in your practice.

-For groups, I offer a 4-week course that is one part IFS course and two parts experiential work.
+For groups, I offer a 6-week program that is one part IFS course and two parts experiential work.
 Great for those interested in working with IFS as a self-led practice.